cryptopunksnotdead/punkbase/README.md

 # Punkbase

-query punk metadata & images via sql & more - all-in-one single-file sqlite database
+query punk metadata & images via sql & more - all-in-one single-file sqlite database, that is, punkbase.db (~5MB)

 For now all data (10 000 records)